dixx/cmake_test/README.md

 - `make`
 - `cmake`

-In your project folder, switch to folder `cmake`.
+In your project folder, switch to folder `cmake` (create it if it doesn't exist).
 Here will be all the temporary build stuff.
 Depending on your OS, execute
 - *Linux/OSX*: `cmake ..`
 - *Windows*: `cmake -G "MinGW Makefiles" ..` if you have MinGW installed